invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 `K_HEUN` and `K_DPM_2` once again require the least number of steps to be indicative of the final result (around `-s30`), while other samplers are still struggling with several tails or malformed back legs.

-It also takes longer to converge (for comparison, `K_HEUN` requires around 150 steps to converge).
+It also takes longer to converge (for comparison, `K_HEUN` required around 150 steps to converge).
 This is normal, as producing human/animal faces/bodies is one of the things the model struggles the most with.
 For these topics, running for more steps will often increase coherence within the composition.

 People. `"Ultra realistic photo, (Miranda Bloom-Kerr), young, stunning model, blue eyes, blond hair, beautiful face, intricate, highly detailed, smooth, art by artgerm and greg rutkowski and alphonse mucha, stained glass" -W512 -H512 -C7.5 -S2131956332`.
 This time, we will go up to 300 steps.

 ![Screenshot 2022-09-23 at 02 05 48-min (1)](https://user-images.githubusercontent.com/50542132/191871743-6802f199-0ffd-4986-98c5-df2d8db30d18.png)

-Observing the results, it again takes longer for all samplers to converge (`K_HEUN` takes around 150 steps), but we can observe good indicative results much earlier (for `K_HEUN`, almost right from the start).
+Observing the results, it again takes longer for all samplers to converge (`K_HEUN` took around 150 steps), but we can observe good indicative results much earlier (see: `K_HEUN`).
 Conversely, `DDIM` and `PLMS` are still undergoing moderate changes (see: lace around her neck), even at `-s300`.

 In fact, as we can see in this other experiment, some samplers can take 700+ steps to converge when generating people.